-For those who are not familiar with it, the wonderful world of wiring can be complex.
-You may be wondering ‘what is a neutral wire?’ or left wrestling with industry terms.
+For those who are not familiar with it, the wonderful world of electrical wiring can be quite complex.
+You may be wondering ‘what is a neutral wire?’ or left wrestling with other industry terms.
 There are many terms to remember and a lot of steps and rules to follow to ensure that an electrical system is fully operational.
 One such term that you no doubt heard at some point during a science class back in the day is a “neutral wire.”

 Like every other component of an electrical system, the neutral wire is essential to creating a functional circuit.
 But, what exactly is a neutral wire, and how is it different from other wires—like hot wires?